albatrossflavour/puppet_os_patching/README.md

 It also uses security metadata (where available) to determine if there are security updates.
 On Redhat, this is provided from Redhat as additional metadata in YUM.
 On Debian, checks are done for which repo the updates are coming from.
 There is a parameter to the task to only apply security updates.

+Blackout windows enable the support for time based change freezes where no patching can happen.
+There can be multiple windows defined and each which will automatically expire after reaching the defined end date.

 ## Setup

 ### What os_patching affects

-The module, when added to a node, installs a script to generate the patching facts and a cron job to run the script.
+The module provides an additional fact (`os_patching`) and has a task to allow the patching of a server.
+When the `os_patching` manifest is added to a node it installs a script and cron job to generate cache data used by the `os_patching` fact.

 ### Beginning with os_patching